githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 ### :keyboard: Activity: Install the WIP Probot App :tada:

-1. Install the [WIP app](https://probot.github.io/apps/wip/) to this repository.
+1. Install the [WIP app](https://probot.github.io/apps/wip/) to this repository
-</br>:warning: For this activity, install the GitHub app **only on this repository**.
+</br>:warning: For this activity, install the GitHub app **only on this repository**
-2. Assign yourself to this pull request.
+2. Assign yourself to this pull request

 <hr>
 <h3 align="center">After installing **and then** assigning yourself to this pull request, look for my response below</h3>